xuanlinli17/large_vlm_distillation_ood/README.md

 Optional: if you wish to use OFA-generated auxiliary captions for student training, you can download the features from `https://drive.google.com/drive/folders/11GmLM8raMyGr7q9glMiy9U3ENYZRQlbP?usp=sharing` and put them in the corresponding `/home/dataset_name/train` and `/home/dataset_name/val` directories.
 If you'd like to generate captions yourself, please install [OFA](https://github.com/OFA-Sys/OFA) first (to successfully install OFA, you might need to install an older setuptools package like `pip install setuptools==59.5.0`).
 After installing OFA, put `ofa_gen_captions.py` directly under the root directory of the OFA repo.
 You can then enter the OFA repo and use `ofa_gen_captions.py` to generate caption features.

+Note: for the `label2text.txt` and `chatgpt.txt` files of tiered-ImageNet, since tiered-ImageNet is a subset of ImageNet, we generated these files to cover the entire set of 1000 classes in the ImageNet dataset, so these files can be extended to ImageNet as well.

 ### Running main experiments

 To train a student, run the following command: